Oneill38/clojure_todo/README.md

 ## Next Steps

-* Complete further testing
+* Add in Clojurescript testing
+* Allow users to un-check a to-do item, to say it is no longer completed
-* Build out rest of CRUD functionality
+* Add delete functionality